1s0n/DevConsole/README.md

-# PyConsole By JasonTheDev
+# DevConsole

-PyConsole Is A Developer Console That Lets Your User Or The Developers To Have A Console Interface For Testing.
+DevConsole Is A Developer Console That Lets Your User Or The Developers To Have A Console Interface For Testing.
-This Comes Extreamly Handy When You Want To Execute Functions At Certain Times And Don't Want To Write Too Much Code.
+This becomes extreamly handy when you want to execute functions at certain times and don't want to setup a super complex system for testing.

 There Will Be A "Command" Class Which Is A Class That Stores A Function/Method That Gets Called When The Command Is Executed And A
 Name Which Is The Name Thats Used To Call The Command In The Console (Note: The Commands Will Be Lowered So Even A Command Like